nickbrandt/GitLab/doc/administration/gitaly/praefect.md

    praefect['failover_enabled'] = true
    ```

-   When automatic failover is enabled, Praefect check the health of internal
+   When automatic failover is enabled, Praefect checks the health of internal
    Gitaly nodes.
 If the primary has a certain amount of health checks fail, it
    will promote one of the secondaries to be primary, and demote the primary to
    be a secondary.